Joe Corona: Personal life

 Corona is of Mexican and Salvadoran descent.
 His mother was born in El Salvador (Yanira Crespín), and his father in Mexico (Angel Corona).
 He has one sibling, a sister named Miriam.
 He was born in Los Angeles, California, and when he was 3 his family moved to Tijuana, Baja California, Mexico.
 When he was 9, the Corona family moved to San Diego, California, United States, just over 30 miles north of Tijuana.
 In San Diego, Corona graduated from Sweetwater High School in National City, CA. After finishing high school, he received a partial scholarship to attend San Diego State University.

-He has been in a relationship with Ana Melissa Valadez since October 8, 2015.
+He is married to Ana Melissa Valadez and they have a daughter Isabel born on July 4, 2024.